How do you learn potty training with Montessori teaching methods?

 Potty training begins as soon as a child is born.
 This may sound strange, but the idea is not to put your little one on the potty from birth, but rather to familiarize him with potty training as soon as he's a baby.
 This involves simple things, such as not telling your child he's dirty if he pees or simply gets wet.

-How do you go about potty training from birth?
+In concrete terms, how do you go about potty training from birth?

-The truth is, s't's all about simple things.
-For example, when you change his diaperThe words you use are also very important.
+The truth is, it's a simple matter of putting things in place.
+For example, when you change his diaperFor example, when you change his diaper, name the different parts of his body and warn him before cleaning his private area, etc. The words you use are also very important.
 Don't tell your child he's dirty, for example.

-Observe your child first
+First, observe your child

-Communicate constantly with your child
+Constant communication with your child

 To help your baby make the most of this new stage in his development, the most important thing is to communicate with him.

-Creating a playful space around cleanliness
+Create a playful space around potty training

-Establish a routine and give him a choice
+Set up a routine and give him a choice

-Then, you can ask him regularly throughout the day.
+Then, you can ask him to go regularly throughout the day.
 If this potty or toilet time is established, it will be more natural for him to go to the potty.
 During this routine, don't set atime limit for your child to relieve himself: it's important that he doesn't have to hold back his sphincters or force himself.

 For your child to feel comfortable going potty, his environment needs to be well prepared.
 Here are some techniques to help you do just that:

-Potty accessories
+Potty training accessories

 • The potty: it gives your toddler the advantage of having his feet on the ground, which is very reassuring for him.

-Interactive baby games
+Interactive games for baby

 • The potty training chart The potty-training chart: to help children keep track of their progress.
 It's a fun activity to set up as part of a ritual;